Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: RIS-Assisted Multicast MMF Problem

-Based on the above relation, we can solve the MMF problem $\Sc_o$ using Algorithm 1.
+\end{proposition} \emph{Proof:} See Appendix~\ref{appA}.
+Based on Proposition~\ref{prop1}, we can solve the MMF problem $\Sc_o$ using Algorithm 1.
 In particular, by the relation in \eqref{inv_prob2}, $\Sc_o$ can be solved by solving its inverse QoS problem $\Pc_o$ iteratively along with a bi-section search for $t^o$.
-However, since the size of the RIS reflection elements is typically large $M\gg 1$, iteratively solving $\Pc_o$ will incur relatively high computational complexity.
-We need a more computationally efficient algorithm to solve the large-scale joint optimization problem $\Sc_o$.
-Aiming at this goal, we present a fast algorithm to solve $\Sc_o$ directly.
+However, since the size of the RIS reflection elements $M$ is large, this indirect approach by iteratively solving $\Pc_o$ can be computationally inefficient.

+In the following, we propose a more efficient algorithm to solve $\Sc_o$ directly.
+In Section~\ref{subsec:S_w}, PSA is proposed to obtain $\ebf$ for the RIS multicast beamforming MMF problem.
+Below, we propose an alternating PSA (APSA) approach to directly compute a solution for $\Sc_o$.